open-compass/opencompass/configs/datasets/needlebench/readme.md

 ## Overview

 Needlebench is an exhaustive benchmark designed to rigorously assess the information retrieval and reasoning capabilities of large language models (LLMs).
-Drawing inspiration from the NeedleInAHaystack experiment, Needlebench broadens the scope to include a variety of tasks, each aimed at testing different facets of LLMs' abilities to process, recall, and reason with information embedded in lengthy texts.
+Drawing inspiration from the NeedleInAHaystack experiment, Needlebench broadens the scope to include a variety of tasks, each aimed at testing different facets of LLMs' abilities in long-context scenarios.

 ### Directory Structure